How to Potty Train a Puppy Using a Crate and Playpen Setup

 • Before bedtime: Always offer a final potty break before putting your puppy down for the night.

-• In the middle of the night: Many young puppies (especially 8 to 12 weeks old) will need a bathroom break between midnight and 3 AM.
+• In the middle of the night: Many young puppies (especially an 8- to 12-week-old puppy) will need a bathroom break between midnight and 3 AM.

-Important Note: Young puppies don’t have full bladder control yet.
-Between 8 to 12 weeks of age, they may need to go as frequently as every 20–30 minutes, especially during waking hours.
-Keep this in mind and supervise accordingly to prevent accidents.
+👉 Important note: Young puppies don’t have full bladder control.
+Between 8 to 12 weeks of age, they may need to go potty every 20–30 minutes—especially when they are active.
+Frequent potty breaks and close supervision are essential during this stage to prevent accidents and set your puppy up for successful housebreaking.

-If your puppy starts to potty in the wrong spot while roaming free:
+If your puppy starts to potty in the wrong spot:

 The result?
 A puppy that starts sneaking off to potty in hidden corners, behind furniture, or when you’re not looking.
 This behavior is often misunderstood as “stubbornness,” when it’s really just a sign that your puppy is afraid to go potty in your presence.